ksu-cs-textbooks/cis301/content/9-chapter/9_2-recursion.md

 }
 ```

-Note that we separated the recursive call (`def addRest: Z = mult(x, y-1)`) from adding on the next piece (`ans = x + addRest`).
-In Logika, all function calls must go on a separate line by themselves -- we can't combine them with other operations.
+Note that we separated the recursive call (`ans = mult(x, y-1)`) from adding on the next piece (`ans = ans + x`).
+When using Logika, all function calls must go on a separate line by themselves -- we can't combine them with other operations.
 Also, we included a dummy "else" branch to make the verification simpler.

 ## Walking through mult